 I saw this moth one morning and thought it would make a good photo.

 I had to borrow a friend’s camera for a while and his brightness settings were not set correctly.
 I didn’t know that until after I took MANY photos…

 I took cuttings of several of the Coleus I grew in 2012 so I could overwinter them for 2013.
-Unfortunately, I moved back to the farm in mid-Missouri and left the cuttings with a friend.
-I have not found any Coleus ‘Big Blonde’ at any of the greenhouses or garden centers since.
+Unfortunately, I sold the mansion and moved back to the family farm in mid-Missouri and left the cuttings with a friend.
+I have not found any Coleus ‘Big Blonde’ at any of the local greenhouses or garden centers since.

 If you haven’t tried growing the Coleus ‘Big Blonde’, I suggest you give it a try.
 I think you will really like it.
 I have not seen this plant available locally.